pachyderm/docs/content/latest/reference/supported-releases.md

 ## Releases Under Development

 A release under development may undergo several pre-release stages before becoming Generally Available (GA).
-These pre-releases enable the Pachyderm team to do development and testing in partnership with our users before a release is considered ready for a Generally Availability (GA).
+These pre-releases enable the MLDM team to do development and testing in partnership with our users before a release is considered ready for a Generally Availability (GA).

 `alpha > beta > Release Candidate (RC) > Generally Available (GA)`